chronicqazxc/ios_thread/serial_concurrent/Readme.md

   Jobs will not pending by prior job and will execute simultaneously.
   Every jobs added to the concurrent queue will be on different threads.

-* `async` was used in the demo in order to block the calling thread.
+* `async` was used in the demo in order to avoid block the calling thread.

 ```swift
 extension DispatchQueue {